prologdb/prologdb/docs/binary_prolog.md

 Example: `975692`: `0x10 0x03 0x0E 0xE3 0x4C`
 975692<sub>10</sub> = EE34C<sub>16</sub>

+Note that these are also valid binary representations for the same number:

+* `0x10 0x04 0x00 0x0E 0xE3 0x4C`
+* `0x10 0x05 0x00 0x00 0x0E 0xE3 0x4C`
+* `0x10 0x08 0x00 0x00 0x00 0x00 0x00 0x0E 0xE3 0x4C`

 ### Decimals

 Following the type byte is the number of bits that make up the decimal encoded with the integer encoding.
 Decimals are encoded using the IEEE-754 format.

+The number of bytes required for a number is always the least in order to fit the IEEE-754 encoded bits.

 Currently, PrologDB uses only 64bit decimals.
-It can also read 32bit decimals but those will instantly be converted to the 64 bit format.
+It can also read 32bit decimals but those will be instantly converted to 64 bit for internal use.

 **Examples:**